 The Morrison School is strategically positioned to offer some unique programs.
-The concentration in professional golf management provides a student with the opportunity to qualify for the Professional Golf Association certification program in addition to majoring in Agribusiness.
+The concentration in professional golf management provides a student with the opportunity to qualify for the Professional Golfers' Association certification program in addition to majoring in Agribusiness.
 Similarly, for individuals more interested in the development and management of golf and other turf facilities, the golf and facilities management concentration is well suited.

-Food, its marketing and safety, is a paramount importance now and in the future.
+Food, its marketing and safety, is of paramount importance today and in the future.
 The Morrison School offers specific concentrations in both of these areas.
-Food and agribusiness marketing is one of the signature concentrations in the school.
+Food and agribusiness marketing is one of the signature academic concentrations in the school.
 Food science and safety are emphases stressed in the food and agribusiness marketing concentration.

 For students interested in natural resource management, the school offers a major in Environmental Resources.
-Environmental resources is a science that applies across the ecological continuum of wilderness areas and urban lands.
+Environmental resources is a science that applies across the ecoRaymond A. Marquardt, Ph.D, Dean logical continuum of wilderness areas and urban lands.
 Students learn not only about wildlands but also about urban habitats and how people's activities affect the regenerative ability of natural resources.
 The Environmental Resources curriculum provides the opportunity to develop technological skills such as remote sensing of data from aircraft or satellites, computer-based Geographic Information Systems, and techniques for ecological restoration.